wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

 **VPN profile**

-The deployed VPN should be configured according to [NCSC PRIME profile for IPsec](https://www.ncsc.gov.uk/guidance/using-ipsec-protect-data).
+The deployed VPN should be configured according to [BCSF PRIME profile for IPsec](/guidance/using-ipsec-protect-data).

 The recommended IPsec cipher suite profile for protecting information is called PRIME.
 A non-authoritative summary is provided in the table below: